Gnocchi With Bone Marrow And Portobello Mushroom

 Using a sharp knife, prick the Maris Piper Potato all over and rub with a little Olive Oil.
 Place on top of the Rock Salt and bake for just oven an hour or until tender.
 Leave to cool while you make the sauce.

 To make the gnocchi, split open the baked potatoes, spoon the insides into a potato ricer and rice into a large mixing bowl.
-Add the Fine Salt, Egg Yolk and Flour and use a wooden spoon to combine.
+Add the Fine Salt Egg Yolks and All-Purpose Flour.
+Use a wooden spoon to combine.
 Turn the dough out on to a floured surface and gently knead until smooth.

 Divide the dough into 4 portions, rolling each into a log about 30 cm (a ruler) in length.